 - How the information used in the case was gathered

 - Any relationship between the author and the organization and/or protagonists used in the case,

 - The extent to which the organization, protagonists, and/or information in the case had to be disguised

 Implementation Guidance/Teaching Plan

-- The courses that the case is best suited for and the level of student maturity required to fully appreciate the case material
+- The courses for which the case is best suited and the level of student maturity required to fully appreciate the case material

-- Assignment or classroom discussion questions with detailed answers
+- Assignment or classroom discussion questions with suggested answers

 - The amount of time that will need to be devoted in and out of class and the nature of prior preparation that would be useful

-- The extent and type of classroom testing that has been conducted, and evidence of the effectiveness of the case in achieving its objectives.
-Untested instructional cases will not be accepted.
+The extent and type of classroom testing that has been conducted and evidence of the effectiveness of the case in achieving its objectives.